-Welcome to our page explaining Executors Responsibilities.
+Welcome to our page explaining the Executor’s Responsibilities.
 We are a firm who specialise in dealing with probate and estate administration work.
 At Seatons, we offer a helpful and friendly service with low fees that provide exceptional value for money.
-Please call us today for a free no obligation chat on 01536 276300 or contact us online.
+Please call us today for a free, no-obligation chat on 01536 276300 or contact us online.

-If you have recently lost a close relative, and have been named executor of their estate, it is important to have a basic knowledge of probate law in order to understand and implement your responsibilities lawfully and effectively.
-This guide will provide you with a basic overview of the responsibilities you will be required to undertake upon being appointed executor.
+If you have recently lost a close relative, and have been named as the executor of their estate, it is important to have a basic knowledge of probate law in order to understand and implement your responsibilities lawfully and effectively.
+This guide will provide you with a basic overview of the responsibilities you will be required to undertake upon being appointed as an executor.

 As executor of the deceased’s estate, you will be responsible for carrying out the four following tasks:

 - Ascertain the value of the deceased’s estate.

 At Seatons, we can help advise on each of these areas and offer a tailored service to suit your specific requirements.